google/flax/README.md

 forum](https://github.com/google/flax/discussions), or just let us know what you're working on!

-We expect to improve to Flax, but we don't anticipate signifcant breaking changes to the core API.
+We expect to improve Flax, but we don't anticipate significant breaking changes to the core API.
 We use [Changelog](CHANGELOG.md) entries and deprecation warnings when possible.